SteveGilham/Tinesware/tdice/files/Readme.txt

 As Plua uses MathLib for some of its mathematical functions, you may need to seek that out and install it.
-If you haven't got it already, you'll likely need it at some point.
+If you haven't got it already, you'll likely need it at some point for other apps.

+IMPORTANT If you have installed v1.0, you should first
+========= delete that from your PDA (either though the launcher, or a utility like Filez or Tom's Catalog).
+This is due to a problem to do with case sensitivity of file and program names - installing v1.1 with v1.0 present, the new version will just be masked by rather than replace the v1.0 executable.

 Install any you haven't already got out of the
 	- the Plua runtime (or IDE),
 	- MathLib and
-	- the Tines'_dice.PRC file.
+	- the Tines'_Dice.PRC file.
 You can now run the dice program.

 Use: